rslaria/website-1/README.rst

 Development
 -----------

-For development, first install dependencies.
-The ones needed for running the server are listed in ``requirements.txt``, for running testsuite in ``requirements-test.txt``.
+For development, first, install dependencies.
+The ones needed for running the server are listed in ``requirements.txt``, for running test suite in ``requirements-test.txt``.
 You can install them using your distribution (the package names will usually add python- prefix) or using pip: